gpeterson406/Greenwood_Book/_book/06-correlationAndSimpleLinearRegression.md

 \indent In this chapter, a wide variety of potential problems were explored when using regression models.
-This included a discussion of the conditions that will be required for using the models to perform trustworthy inferences in the next two chapters.
+This included a discussion of the conditions that will be required for using the models to perform trustworthy inferences in the remaining chapters.
 It is important to remember that correlation and regression models only measure the **linear** association between variables and that can be misleading if a nonlinear relationship is present.
-Similarly, influential observations can completely distort the apparent relationship between variables and should be checked for before trusting any regression output.
-It is also important to remember that regression lines should not be used outside the scope of the original observations -- extrapolation should be checked for and avoided whenever possible or at least acknowledged.
+Similarly, influential observations can completely distort the apparent relationship between variables and should be assessed before trusting any regression output.
+It is also important to remember that regression lines should not be used outside the scope of the original observations -- extrapolation should be checked for and avoided whenever possible or at least acknowledged when it is being performed.

-\indent Regression models look like they estimate the changes in $y$ that are caused by changes in $x$.
+\indent Regression models look like they estimate the changes in $y$ that are caused by changes in $x$, especially when you use $x$ to predict $y$.
 This is not true unless the levels of $x$ are randomly assigned and only then we can make causal inferences.
 Since this is not generally true, you should initially always assume that any regression equation describes the relationship -- if you observe